cchndl/secop-site/source/spec/protocol.rst

 ~~~~~~~~~~~

 The next messages normally exchanged are the description request and
 reply.
-The reply contains the `Structure report`_ i.e. a structured JSON object describing the name of
+The reply contains the :ref:`structure-report`, i.e. a structured JSON object describing the name of
 modules exported and their parameters, together with the corresponding
 properties.